 Yes, plugging things in, that late-90's and early 2000's phenomenon that all the cool kids were doing.
-The Epubizer explains how to load your e-books on to your specific device, with handy step-by-step guides.
+The Epubizer explains how to load your ebooks on to your particular device, with handy step-by-step guides.

-And yes, avid readers will end up with lots and lots of files to manage.
+Avid readers will end up with lots of files to manage.

-Of course, you can just leave them on the device, an USB stick or a popular cloud storage service.
-You can even forget about them and re-download them from the shop again.
+You can just leave them on the device, an USB stick, or a popular cloud storage service.
+You can even forget about them and re-download them from the shop again later.

-Alternatively, you can join Libreture, and get 500MB of FREE space that's specifically designed to store and catalogue your digital comics and e-books.
-Your books are displayed with their beautiful covers, and can be arramged into neat lists.
-Never lose track of your e-books again.
-There are even paid plans if you need extra space.
+Alternatively, you can join Libreture, and get 500MB of FREE space that's specifically designed to store and catalogue your ebooks, digtial comics, magazines, and RPGs.
+Your books are displayed with their beautiful covers, and can be arranged into neat lists.
+Never lose track of your ebooks again.
+There are even pay for extra storage space when you need it.

 There's always more

-Libreture's own DRM-free Bookshop list includes over 200 shops that sell digital comics and e-books, magazines, both fiction and non-fiction.
+Libreture's own DRM-free Bookshop list includes almost 300 shops that sell digital comics and ebooks, magazines, both fiction and non-fiction, and role-playing games.
 Many of these are by owned by the publishers themselves, mainly independent small businesses.
-Some are even author-owned, allowing the creator to sell their own titles direct to their fans, and being in full control of the process... and therefore the income.
-But all of them want you to buy some e-books and enjoy reading them.
+Some are even author-owned, allowing the creator to sell their titles direct to fans, and in full control of the process... and the income.
+But all of them want you to buy some ebooks and enjoy reading them.
 And that's where The Epubizer comes in...

 Not sure what to do with them once you've bought them?